ERnsTL/flowd/flowd-rs/README.md

 Create first applications using these and add features to support these use-cases and evolve in tandem with these.

-Finally, become production-ready with management, roles, ACLs, security and hardening overall.
+Finally, become production-ready with management, roles, ACLs, security, hardening overall, monitoring.